dgnorton/norobo/README.md

 $ usermod -a -G dialout dgnorton
 ```
 ### Call log
 Calls are logged to `call_log.csv` in the same directory that `norobod` is running.
 The file is a comma separated value format.
 The fields are (in order): time, caller name, caller number, action taken, filter name, rule description.
+The call log can also be viewed by web browser on port `7080`.

 ### Desktop notifications
 If you happen to be running it on a Ubuntu Desktop machine and would like desktop notifications, this shell script one-liner will work.